awesomethan/anime-archive/README.md

-This is an website built using Next.js and Tailwind CSS.
+This is a website built using Next.js and Tailwind CSS.
 Users can search for any anime and retrieve its details.
 Data is fetched from Jikan API using JavaScript Fetch API.